 In the event of failure, the faculty will decide whether the examination may be repeated, in what form, and after what period of time, within the guidelines set forth in the Graduate Catalog.
 Additional work may be required before the student is allowed to retake the examination.

 Only after successful completion of all exams should a student embark on dissertation research.
 The first step in the preparation of the dissertation is a proposal.
-This proposal, usually 5-7 pages in length, not including bibliography, should include a summary of previous scholarship on the subject, the candidate’s proposed original contribution, outline of the whole projected dissertation, and a preliminary bibliography.
+This proposal, usually five to seven pages in length, not including bibliography, should include a summary of previous scholarship on the subject, the candidate’s proposed original contribution, outline of the whole projected dissertation, and a preliminary bibliography.
 Included on the cover sheet should be the names of three people in the field of the dissertation who are capable of serving as readers.
 The candidate should already have talked to each of them about the dissertation and each should have already agreed to be a reader.
 It is fine for one or even two readers to be outside the department or the university.
 However, if this is the case, the student must also have discussed the choice of readers with the main thesis advisor.
 Samples of accepted proposals are available in the EALC office.

 Upon successful defense of the dissertation, a student is responsible for preparing the dissertation in the required format, carefully proofreading and adhering to University requirements.
 An index is preferred but not required.
 Sometimes final changes will have to be made as a result of the defense.
 The student should assume the dissertation will be available through Pro-Quest.